aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 There are some important points that you need to consider when performing a mail merge with regions:

 * The start point *TableStart:Orders* and the end point *TableEnd:Orders* both need to be in the same row or cell.
 For example, if you start a merge region in a cell of a table, you must end the merge region in the same row as the first cell.
-  The merge field name must match the column’s name in your DataTable.
-Unless you have specified mapped fields, the mail merge with regions will not be successful for any merge field that has a different name than the column’s name.
+  The merge field name must match the column name in your DataTable.
+Unless you specify mapped fields, mail merge with regions will not succeed for any merge field that has a name other than the column name.
 * Aspose.Words for C++ only supports [IMailMergeDataSource](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.i_mail_merge_data_source) and [IMailMergeDataSourceRoot](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.i_mail_merge_data_source_root) based data sources.
-Unlike .Net and Java, C++ doesn't have generally accepted cross-platform API for working with databases (like ADODB, ODBC or JDBC).
-In order to work with a specific data source, you have to implement [IMailMergeDataSource](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.i_mail_merge_data_source) or [IMailMergeDataSourceRoot](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.i_mail_merge_data_source_root) interface
+Unlike .Net and Java, C++ does not have a generally accepted cross-platform API for working with databases (like ADODB, ODBC, or JDBC).
+In order to work with a specific data source, you have to implement [IMailMergeDataSource](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.i_mail_merge_data_source) or [IMailMergeDataSourceRoot](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.i_mail_merge_data_source_root) interface.

 If one of these rules is broken, you will get unexpected results or an exception may be thrown.